Small sunroom decorating ideas...and adding paint and lighting.

-*This is a sponsored post written by me about our sunroom makeover on behalf of Lamps Plus.
+*This is a sponsored post written by me on behalf of Lamps Plus.
 As always, all opinions are 100% my own.

 It's looking so much better today but it certainly didn't start out that way.

-With a new plan, we came up with several projects that we want to tackle to turn this space into a comfortable family room.
+With a new plan, we came up with several projects that we want to tackle to decorate this space and turn it into a comfortable family room.
 New paint, lighting, flooring, a back door (a dutch door) and beams on the ceiling are all on the list.

-With the powder room addition and bedroom closet happening right now though, I thought I’d do the room in stages.
+With the powder room addition and bedroom closet happening right now though, I thought I'd do our small sunroom in stages.
 I wanted to get enough done so it would make an impact without taking a lot of time or money.

 So, the first phase of the sunroom makeover began with paint and a new light fixture.